-For the school year of 1905-1906, the Academy will have at its disposal a number of Travelling Scholarships for awards to students of the Schools, in Painting, Sculpture, and Architectural Design.
+For the school year of 1904-1905, the Academy will have at its disposal a number of Travelling Scholarships for awards to students of the Schools, in Painting and Sculpture and in Architecture.
+These will consist of Long-term and Shortterm Scholarships, the number of each to be determined by circumstances.
+The Long-term Scholarships will be for the period of one year